paulgribble/motornet_centerout/README.md

 pip install -r requirements.txt
 ```

-## Other
+# Speedup Branch

-Or for the speedup version of motornet:
+Or for the speedup branch of motornet (may or may not work in all cases):

 I install the `speeduptorch` branch of MotorNet: